 This can be either real VCS URL or weblate://project/component indicating that the repository should be shared with another component.
-See Weblate internal URLs for more details.

 Repository push URL Repository URL used for pushing, this is completely optional and push support will be disabled when this is empty.
 See Accessing repositories for more details on how to specify repository URL.